Financial Aid Satisfactory Academic Progress

 - Undergraduate students will be eligible for financial aid for a maximum of 160 attempted credit hours.
 Transfer hours are included in the total number of credit hours attempted.

 - Graduate students will be eligible for financial aid for a maximum of 45 attempted credit hours (adjustments can be made according to degree program requirements).
 Transfer hours are included in the total number of hours attempted.

 - Pharmacy students will be eligible for financial aid for a maximum of 197 attempted credit hours.
 Transfer hours are included in the total number of hours attempted.

 III.
 Satisfactory Progress Appeal Process

 A student who is placed on Financial Aid Suspension may appeal the denial of financial aid.
-The appeal must be made by submitting a signed written letter to the Director of Financial Aid no later than 10 days after receipt of the notice of Financial Aid Suspension.
-The appeal must include information regarding why satisfactory progress was not made and what has changed that will allow the student to demonstrate satsifactory progress in the next enrollment period.
+The appeal must be made by submitting a completed SAP Appeal Form to the Financial Aid Office no later than 10 days after receipt of the notice of Financial Aid Suspension.
+The appeal must include information regarding why satisfactory progress was not made and what has changed that will allow the student to demonstrate satisfactory progress in the next enrollment period.
 The appeal will be directed to the Appeals Committee whose decision will be final.
 The decision will be based on demonstration of one of the following situations:

 - Error of fact;

 - Mitigating circumstances.
 Circumstances considered may include illness or injury, family difficulties, interpersonal and college adjustment problems.